 My name is Micaela.
-I am a naturopath, nutritionist, herbalist and eating psychology coach with a special interest in mental health and women's hormonal imbalances.
-I have a passion for helping people and to use my knowledge as a naturopath to make a positive difference in people’s lives.
+I am a trauma-informed naturopath, nutritionist, herbalist, and mind-body eating coach with a special interest in mental health and women's hormonal imbalances.
+I have a passion for helping people and using my knowledge as a naturopath to make a positive difference in people’s lives.
 I offer gentle, non-judgmental support and guidance, and I practice evidence-based natural medicine to identify the most appropriate and relevant treatment options for you.
-I incorporate dietary and lifestyle advice along with nutritional supplements, herbal medicine and eating psychology coaching, to create a unique treatment plan for each individual.
-In addition, I believe in the importance of supporting and complimenting existing medical treatment where possible and taking into account any possible interactions with prescribed medication.
+I incorporate dietary and lifestyle advice along with nutritional supplements, herbal medicine, and mind-body eating coaching, to create a unique treatment plan for each individual.
+In addition, I believe in the importance of supporting and complementing existing medical treatment where possible and taking into account any possible interactions with prescribed medication.
 I can prescribe pathology tests, including functional testing if required.

-My interest and passion in natural medicine stemmed from my own mental health challenges.
-I have great compassion and understanding for people suffering with mental health issues and having gone through some myself, I know how debilitating it can be.
+My interest and passion for natural medicine stemmed from my own mental health challenges.
+I have great compassion and understanding for people suffering from mental health issues and having gone through some myself, I know how debilitating it can be.

 I have found natural medicine to be a gentle, safe, and effective system of healthcare that brought relief to my own depression and anxiety.
 I am passionate about holistic health and treating the individual as a whole; taking into consideration not only the biology of each individual but also their mental, emotional, spiritual states and personal story in their health journey.

-Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female and male hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), cancer, digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting).
+Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female and male hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting).
 I also have an interest in perimenopause and menopause, as well as late diagnosis of ADHD in women and continue my further learning in these areas.